matake01/todo-list-app/README.md

-# Todo List example application
+# todo-list-app

-A Java Microservice application that follows CQRS pattern and uses CircleCI/Google Kubernetes Engine for destribution.
+An application that illustrates the CQRS pattern, which uses CircleCI/Google Kubernetes Engine for CI/CD.

 # Architecture